anouarjlidi/AgateApps/README.md

 It contains multiple apps:

 * The Esteren portal.
+* The Agate portal.
+* The Dragons portal.
+* The Vermine 2047 portal.
-* The Games portal.
+* The Games portal, which is still WIP at that time.
-* Agate portal, and other portals like Vermine, mostly as static pages.
-* Esteren Maps, an application that allows users to navigate in the different configured maps, calculate directions and imagine scenarios based on travels.
+* **Esteren Maps**, an application that allows users to navigate in the different configured maps, calculate directions and imagine scenarios based on travels.
-* Corahn-Rin, this is the V2 of the first [Corahn-Rin project](https://github.com/Esteren/CorahnRinV1).
+* **Corahn-Rin**, this is the V2 of the first [Corahn-Rin project](https://github.com/Esteren/CorahnRinV1).
 The goal of this application is to provide a character generator, a manager (to help the character grow up in skills!), and a virtual campaign board, where game leaders can invite players and reward characters in XP and treasures.